gmvoit/just-the-docs/descriptions/Cooling.md

 ### Multiphase Inhomogeneity

 A multiphase medium with embedded clouds orders of magnitude denser than the ambient gas may experience even greater radiative losses that require a more complex assessment of the boost factor.
-The radiative loss rate per unit mass from a gas sample of mass $M_{\rm gas}$ is
+The radiative loss rate per unit mass from a multiphase gas sample of mass $M_{\rm gas}$ can be expressed as

 <p>
   $$ \langle n \Lambda_\rho \rangle  = \frac {1} {M_{\rm gas}} \int_{M_{\rm gas}} n \Lambda_\rho ~d M_{\rm gas}$$